 White-tailed deer are found on Stewart Island/Rakiura and at the head of Lake Wakatipu.
 These are the only herds in the Southern Hemisphere.
-They are nicknamed the grey ghost due to their
+They are nicknamed the grey ghost due to their elusiveness and are legendary for the challenge of hunting them.
+The rut runs from mid-April to June, but white-tailed deer are hunted all year round.

-White-tailed are a smallish deer species with a light brown summer coat and a grey-brown winter coat with a white underside.
+They are a smallish deer species with a light brown summer coat and a grey-brown winter coat with a white underside.
 Males (bucks) stand around 1m at the shoulder and weigh 50kg plus with females (does) lighter at 40kg plus.
 Only the males have antlers.

 Valuing White-tailed Deer on Stewart Island/Rakiura